(Bachelor of Science -Engineering)

 Our commitment to equip Spirit-empowered leaders is why you can graduate from this program fully prepared to lead with purpose.
 The ORU Engineering program will empower and challenge you to do your finest work!

-What can I do with a B.S.E. degree from ORU?
+What can I do with an Engineering degree from ORU?

 Inspiring, purpose-driven graduates (that’s you!) can enjoy careers at:

 - Baker Hughes

 - Toyota and much more!